dieg0o37/LLM-trading-bot/README.md

 - a compliant plan passes the constraint checker — **and a non-compliant one fails it**, catching both the position cap and the cash floor.
 (A checker that only ever passes is worthless, so the negative case is tested too.)
+- 10 calendar years of returns are produced for the whole universe, the equal-weight baseline really is the cross-sectional mean, and the annual figures reach the prompt;
+- profit-per-year accounting is correct on hand-set history: each year opens at the **prior year's close** rather than at inception, realised P&L aggregates across years, and an empty history reports *unavailable* rather than zero;
+- a sell books realised P&L against average cost and lands in the trade ledger;
-- the JSON report round-trips and the Markdown renders.
+- the JSON report round-trips and the Markdown renders, including both profit-per-year tables and the not-a-backtest caveat.

 ---